Operational Intelligence: The Foundation of Offshore Vessel Efficiency

 A daily fuel total does not explain that complexity.

-It may show consumption, but not whether the fuel burn was driven by weather, waiting time, power demand, operating mode, cargo activity, or equipment configuration.
+It may show consumption, but not whether the burn was driven by weather, waiting time, power demand, operating mode, cargo activity, or equipment configuration.

 Why It Matters Offshore